kblok/kblok.github.io/_posts/2018-11-21-async-void-fairy-tale.md

 _[Cleary, Stephen.
 Concurrency in C# Cookbook](https://www.amazon.com/dp/B00KCY2CB4)_

-And, as Ben said, on a console app it will be propagated to the ThreadPool, taking down the entire process.
+But, as Ben said, in a console app, the exception will be propagated to the ThreadPool without being caught, taking down the entire process.

 ## Where are those async voids?
 You might be thinking: "Ok, but why are you talking about async voids? that piece of code has no async void?"